 4. High-Protein Cat Food

-For those cats who have trouble keeping weight on due to vomiting can do well with high-protein cat foods.
+Those cats who have trouble keeping weight due to vomiting can do well with high-protein cat foods.
 These foods improve the development of lean muscle mass in cats.

 All cats normally have occasional digestive problems such as vomiting and diarrhea and Maine Coons are no different.
 But for some cats, the tummy troubles can be more common and longer-lasting and may indicate other serious problems.